authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 8. If the remaining set contains only a single record, this record is used for BIMI Assertion.

-BIMI status in Authentication Results {#bimi-results}
+Stamp BIMI status in Authentication Results {#bimi-results}
 ----------------------------------

 Upon completion of Indicator Discovery, an MTA SHOULD stamp the result in the Authentication-Results header using the following syntax, with the following key=value pairs: